Tenkaippin

 Tenkaippin (天下一品) is a Japanese restaurant chain specializing in ramen noodles.
 The first restaurant was opened in Kyoto by Tsutomu Kimura in 1981.
-As of December 2014, there are 233 branches in 38 of Japan's prefectures as well as a branch in Hawaii.
+As of December 2014, there are 233 branches in 38 of Japan's prefectures.
+On December 8, 2025, a branch was opened in Little Tokyo, Los Angeles.
 The chain is often known by its short name Ten'ichi (天一).
 Tenkaippin holds a special promotion every October 1, which they call Ten'ichi Day (天一の日, Ten'ichi no Hi), playing off of the name of their restaurant and the calendar date.